 The Dalt and Marnie White Award is awarded to a student entering first year who has demonstrated participation in school activities and leadership in the organization and support of athletics.
 This award was established in honour of Alexander Dalton ‘Dalt’ White, a former student-athlete and Director of Athletics at the University of Toronto.

-The Faculty of Kinesiology and Physical Education offers Dean’s Scholarships to recognize the outstanding caliber of three students entering the undergraduate program.
+The Faculty of Kinesiology and Physical Education offers Dean’s Scholarships to recognize the outstanding caliber of two students entering the undergraduate program.
 Secondary school students (entering first year) with a 90% average or better will be considered for this award.

 Dr. Donald H. H. MacKenzie Entrance Scholarship*